-If the thought of layering clothes gives you flashbacks to being told to dress for school with the requisite "don't forget your coat," we promise you that piling it on has never been better.
-We've long associated experimental layering with the Olsen twins during the mid-noughties—hiding from the paparazzi in mountains of bohemian fabrics and hefty coatigans.
-And a decade later, playful layering is still on the style agenda, especially when navigating weatherproof dressing in winter.
+If the thought of layering clothes gives you flashbacks to being told to dress for school with the requisite reminder, "Don't forget your coat," we promise you that piling it on has never been better.
+We've long associated experimental layering with the Olsen twins in the mid-noughties hiding from the paparazzi in mountains of bohemian fabrics and hefty coatigans.
+And a decade later, playful layering is still on the style agenda, especially when navigating weatherproof dressing in autumn.

 1. Try the Preppy Shoulder Knot

-Style Notes: We love how Anna Vitiello doesn't only layer up her outwear but also piles on the chain necklaces.
+Style Notes: Don'tonly layer up your outwear; pile on the chain necklaces, too.
 It makes the outfit look more considered rather than like you're pulling a Joey Tribbiani and wearing all your clothes at once.

 Style Notes: One of our favourite layering tricks is to pile on as much knitwear as you can physically fit on your body.
 We love how Brittany Bathgate wears a knitted skirt, jumper and another jumper knotted around her shoulders.

 & Other Stories Cable Knit Sweater (£65)